Appearance

 Project folder, only

 Any copy consists of files found in selected or discovered project folder, only.
-It doesn't apply to separate plugins folder.
+It does not apply to separate plugins folder.
 Any content of a node_modules/ sub-folder is always ignored.

 These limitations are intended to improve performance on frequently setting up and tearing down applications based on Hitchy.